 Section I. The Board of Trustees shall hold regular monthly meetings.
 Special meetings shall be held at the call of the President, or upon written request of three members of the Board.

 Section IV.
-The Secretary shall fulfill such duties as are customarily assigned to the office and shall have a list of voting members at each meeting of the Congregation.
+The Secretary shall record, post, and archive the minutes for the Board of Trustees and all Congregational Meetings, and shall prepare a list of current voting members for each meeting of the Congregation.

-A. The Board of Trustees shall administer the funds of the Congregation and care for its property.
+- The Board of Trustees shall direct the Treasurer in the administration of the funds of the Congregation and shall arrange for the care of its property.
 The budget shall be approved by the congregation at the Annual Meeting.
-All cases of expenditures exceeding two thousand dollars ($2,000), on matters not included in the annual budget, shall require Congregational approval by a majority of the voting members present at a regular or special congregational meeting.
+All cases of expenditures exceeding two thousand dollars ($2,000), on matters not included in the annual budget, shall require Congregational approval by a majority of the voting members physically or virtually present, at a regular or special congregational meeting.

-C. The fiscal year of this Congregation shall be from July first through June thirtieth.
+- The fiscal year of this Congregation shall be from July first (1st) through June thirtieth (30th).

 Election and Resignation of Minister